Oh no! I Screwed Up My Probation! What Do I Do?

 What is a probation revocation?

 A probation revocation means that a citizen on probation has violated the terms and conditions of their probation.
 Even a person on a non-reporting, mail in, or call in probation is considered to have their probation violated when a condition is broken.
 It is not unusual on lesser grade offenses, such as driving while license suspended, to have non-reporting probation.
-Also, it is not unusual for someone on misdemeanor probation to transition to mail in or call in probation upon meeting half their probationary term
+Also, it is not unusual for someone on misdemeanor probation to transition to mail in or call in probation upon completing half their probationary term.

 There are legal ramifications in addition to punishment that occur as a result of probation revocation.
 For example, a DWI probation revocation may result in an additional license suspension for a first time DWI offender.

 What kind of actions will cause my probation to be revoked?